paoloromagnoli/tanzuce/README.md

 ## If you are not familiar with Salt
 Don't worry, I wrote a blog post with [step-by-step end-to-end guide including installing Salt](https://nine30.info).

+Have fun with Tanzu Community Edition and your K8s clusters!